Feature-Attending Recurrent Modules for Generalization in Reinforcement Learning: Experiments

-{We present the maximum training level reached and generalization success rates in \Figref{fig:performance-keybox}}.
-We find that all methods achieve comparable training results.
+{We present the generalization success rates in \Figref{fig:performance-keybox}}.
 In the dense setting, we see an LSTM quickly overfits in both settings.
 All architectures with attention continue to improve in generalization performance as they continue training.
-In the dense setting, we find that \modelabb~tends to generalize better (by about $20\%$ for AAA and about $30\%$ for RIMs).
-In the sparse setting, both RIMs and an LSTM fail to generalize above $30\%$. \modelabb better generalizes than the AAA for level $20$ but gets comparable performance for level $30$.
-In some ways, this is our most surprising result since it is not obvious that uniformly attending to features across all spatial positions should help with this task.
+In the dense setting, we find that \modelabb~ generalizes better (by about $20\%$ for AAA and about $30\%$ for RIMs).
+In the sparse setting, both RIMs and an LSTM fail to generalize above $30\%$. \modelabb~generalizes better than AAA for level $20$ but gets comparable performance for level $30$.
+In some ways, this is our most surprising result since it is not obvious that either learning multiple modules or using feature attention should help with this task.
 In the next section we study possible sources of our generalization performance.